oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 When OpenC2 Command Messages sent over HTTPS use the default JSON serialization the message MUST specify the content type "application/openc2-cmd+json;version=1.0".

-When OpenC2 Cesponse Messages sent over HTTPS use the default JSON serialization the message MUST specify the content type "application/openc2-rsp+json;version=1.0".
+When OpenC2 Response Messages sent over HTTPS use the default JSON serialization the message MUST specify the content type "application/openc2-rsp+json;version=1.0".

 ### 3.2.2 HTTP Usage
 OpenC2 Consumers MUST be HTTP listeners, to implement the operating model described in [Section 2](#2-operating-model).